memgraph/docs/docs/database-functionalities/streams/implement-transformation-module.md

 +----------------------------------------+
 ```

-For more detailed overview check out the [Reference
+For a more detailed overview check out the [Reference
 guide](/reference-guide/streams/transformation-modules/overview.md).